2betafactor/performance-reviews-software/src/content/posts/2023-04-21-top-10-hris-systems-for-small-and-medium-companies-for-2023.md

+### C﻿ustomer feedback

+* "Rippling HR is a great all-in-one solution for managing HR, payroll, and benefits."
+* "Rippling HR has simplified our HR processes and made it easy to manage all employee information in one place."

 ## 3. BambooHR

 **Overview of BambooHR** BambooHR is a cloud-based HRIS platform that provides HR solutions for small and medium-sized businesses.
 The platform offers an intuitive and easy-to-use interface, as well as a range of features to help HR professionals manage their employee data and streamline their HR processes.
 BambooHR is known for its user-friendly design and exceptional customer support.